GoogleCloudPlatform/cloud-hackathons/faq/howto-author-hack.md

 # gHacks - How to Author a gHack

 Developing a new gHack is a great way to get your content out to the world.
-Chances are if you've done workshops or PoCs in the past, you already have the material on which to base a gHack.
+Chances are if you've done workshops, PoCs or pilots in the past, you already have the material on which to build a gHack.

 ## Why gHack?

-The gHack "challenge" format is perfect for team-based, hands-on learning experiences.
+The gHack "challenge" format is perfect for a team-based, hands-on learning experience.

-gHack is all about being "for the people, by the people".
-This repo was originally created to share real-world hackathons that Google Cloud teams have hosted with their customers.
+gHacks are all about being "for the people, by the people".
 Here are our core principles:
-- Anyone can contribute a hack.
+- Anyone can contribute a gHack.
-- Anyone can use the content to host their own event.
+- Anyone can use gHacks content to host their own event.
 - Anyone can modify the content as needed.
   - Submitting a pull request for modified/improved content is encouraged.
-- The content can always be shared with attendees **(Only do this after the event is over!)**
+- The content can be shared with attendees AFTER the event for continuity purposes.

 ## What Does It Take To Create a gHack?